jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ## Updates
-### March 15th 2021 - Fixed issue with querying.
+### March 17th 2021 - New thread created for trade so multiple trades can occur concurrently under streaming.
+Ctrl-c will allow the trades to close out in the given time and the program to exit automatically.
+Fixed issue with querying.
 New coin listings from coinbase, coinbasepro and binance successfully traded +25%.
 Works when BNB is in binance account to take fees.
-Fixed issue with trading single coin pair with btc in twitter_binance.py

 Buy amount now requested in $ and dynamically adjusted to valid crypto amount based on latest exchange rate.
 (Mar 9th)